 21. The Group of Experts welcomed the work conducted on raising awareness and helping member States maintain reliability of the electricity system and create the favorable conditions for an effective transformation of the electricity systems.

-22. The panel discussed what can be done to create favourable conditions for the transformation of the electricity systems to happen in an efficient, just and equitable way and explored what are the main challenges for such transformation of electricity systems.
+22. The panel discussed what can be done to create favourable conditions for the transformation of the electricity systems to happen in an efficient, just and equitable realistic way and explored what are the main challenges for such transformation of electricity systems.

 23. The Group of Experts:

-(a) Concluded that there is a need for market reforms, accelerated project development, and comprehensive grid planning.
+(a) Concluded that there is a need for market reforms, where appropriate accelerated project development, and comprehensive grid planning.
 It also stressed the importance of setting ambitious renewable energy targets, introducing regulatory incentives, and fostering competitive electricity markets through a holistic coordination of all stakeholders.
 Engaging stakeholders, sharing best practices, and implementing policies that prioritize the transformation of electricity systems is essential for achieving progress in clean energy.

 (b) Highlighted the need for the mechanisms that ensure financing for grid upgrades, comprehensive grid planning and accelerated project development.
 These are the preconditions for effective transformation of electricity systems and successful transition to low and zero-carbon energy mix.